ls1intum/Artemis/docs/user/plagiarism-check.rst

 The continuous plagiarism control **does not accuse students of plagiarism, nor does it affect their scores**.
 Instead, it **notifies students of significant similarities** detected between their submissions, allowing them to revise their solutions.

-The CPC initiates plagiarism checks every night for all onboarded exercises, processing all latest submissions for each exercise.
+The CPC initiates plagiarism checks every night for all onboarded exercises, processing all the latest submissions for each exercise.
-If a submission does not include significant similarity, the CPC removes any associated existing plagiarism case.
+If a significant similarity is detected, the CPC creates or updates a significant similarity plagiarism case for that submission.
-If significant similarity is detected, the CPC creates or updates a plagiarism case for that submission.
+If a submission does not include significant similarity, the CPC removes any associated existing significant similarity plagiarism case.
 Subsequently, the student analyzes the feedback received and, if the submission period is still open, can submit a new solution.
 If the submission period has ended, the student can either dispute the plagiarism case or choose to take no action.